FooBarShebang/math_extra_lib/Documentation/Tests/TE001_polynomials.md

 **Test goal:** Instantiation and evaluation of rational function.

 **Expected result:** An instance of rational function class can be instantiated with two arguments, each of these can be either an instance of polynomial class or a sequence of real numbers with the last element being non-zero.

 **Test steps:** Generate two random sequences of real numbers, both of the length 2 or more elements, with the last element in each sequence being non-zero.
 Instantiate two polynomials - one from the first sequence, and the second polynomials - from the second sequence.
 Generate a number of random real numbers, check that none of them is a root of the second polynomial - remove all roots from the sequence.
 Instantiate a fractional function from two original sequence and evaluate it at each of the generated real numbers.
 Check that in each case the function evaluated to the same value as the ratio of the values of the respective polynomials at the same value of the argument.
 Repeat test using instantiation with two polynomials, sequence + polynomial and polinomial + sequence combination of the arguments.

 Select one of the values - $x_r$ - from the check sequence of numbers, at which the just tested rational function evaluates to a non-zero value *y*.
 Multiply the both polynomials by $(x-x_r)$ polynomial and use the returned polynomials for the instantiation of a new rational function.
 Evaluate the new function at $x_r$ - it should return *y* value.
 Repeat using $(x-x_r)^2$ and $(x-x_r)^3$ multipliers of the original polynomials.

-**Test result:** PASS / FAIL
+**Test result:** PASS

 ___